 Many Persians are quite flat-faced.
 Breeders deliberately seek out that squished-face look.
 This may be cute, but unfortunately it leaves Fluffy vulnerable to some serious health issues, including shortness of breath, tearing, and eye problems.
 Ask your vet for care tips.

 Do you have questions about your pet’s health or care?
-Contact us, your veterinary clinic!
+Contact us, your veterinary clinic in Fonthill, ON!